JanssenProject/jans/docs/cedarling/reference/cedarling-properties.md

 **Token cache:**

-- **`CEDARLING_TOKEN_CACHE_MAX_TTL`** : Allows to limit maximum token cache TTL in seconds.
-(Token cache is used to avoid decoding and validation same token twice, so it is optimization.)
-Default value is zero what means disable maximum TTL and will be used `exp` token field to calculate TTL.
+- **`CEDARLING_TOKEN_CACHE_MAX_TTL`** : Maximum token cache TTL in seconds.
+The token cache avoids decoding and validating the same token twice.
+Default is `0`, which disables the maximum TTL — in that case, the token's `exp` claim is used to compute the cache entry TTL.
 - **`CEDARLING_TOKEN_CACHE_CAPACITY`** : Maximum number of tokens the cache can store.
 Default value is 100.
 0 means no limit.
 - **`CEDARLING_TOKEN_CACHE_EARLIEST_EXPIRATION_EVICTION`** : Enables eviction policy based on the earliest expiration time.
 When the cache reaches its capacity, the entry with the nearest expiration timestamp will be removed to make room for a new one.
 Default value is `true`.